-If you think you may have supraventricular tachycardia, make an appointment with your family doctor.
-If it's found early, your treatment may be easier and more effective.
-Eventually, however, you may be referred to a doctor trained in heart conditions (cardiologist).
+If you think you may have supraventricular tachycardia, make an appointment with your health care provider.
+If the condition is found early, treatment may be easier and more effective.
+You may be referred to a doctor trained in heart conditions (cardiologist).

 What you can do

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.
 You may need to do this if your health care provider orders any blood tests.